wschella/procgen-companion/README.md

 }
 ```

-## To Do's

-- [ ] Lower Python requirement to 3.9
-- [ ] Check first if template is valid YAML and give a dedicated error message.
-Also give dedicated messages for common problems, e.g. if it contains tabs.
-- [ ] Check common misspellings like !Proclist, !Profif, !Prociff
-- [ ] Disallow dots in id's
-- [ ] Missing mandatory fields
-- [ ] ProcIf value is a list, but has no brackets (i.e. interpreted as single string, can check for with presence of comma's)
-- [ ] Check common mistakes
-  - [ ] pass_mark is a list
-  - [ ] forgetting proc_meta (but having proc_labels)

 ## Usage

-Run `procgen path/to/template.yaml`.

-The tool will then procedurally generate all possible task variations and save them in the directory `path/to/file_variations/`.

-A procgen-template is structured like an AnimalAI .yaml file, but one can make use of certain special tags like `!ProcList`, `!ProcColor`, `!ProcIf` that define the allowed variations of a field's value.
-The procgen-companion tool will then generate all possible combinations of these fields, and output a .yaml file usable by the AnimalAI environment for each combination.
+A procgen template is structured like an AnimalAI `.yaml` file, but one can make use of certain special tags like `!ProcList`, `!ProcColor`, `!ProcIf` that define the allowed variations of a field's value.

+Run `procgen path/to/template.yaml`...

+... and the procgen-companion tool will generate all possible combinations of these fields, and output a `.yaml` file for each variation in `path/to/template_variations/`, which are directly usable by the AnimalAI environment.

-As an example, take following .yaml file.
-It is not a valid AnimalAI config, but that doesn't matter right now:
+The example below is not a valid AnimalAI config, but that doesn't matter right now.

 ```yaml
 # example.template.yaml